chris-the-wiz/warp_tokio_postgres/README.md

 # warp_tokio_postgres
-minimal backend example from some tut with some  adjustments
+Minimal backend CRUD example from some tut with some adjustments (todo route) Another route with graphQL added (stores route). <br>Heavily inspired by https://github.com/hv0rost/graphql-server-sqlx <- Good stuff! <br>
+Added minor bug-fixes like no incremental id on database insert.